What are the lungs?

 The lungs are the organs involved in breathing.

 Breathing is air going in and out of your lungs

 You get oxygen when you breathe in (inhale) and get rid of carbon dioxide when you breath out (exhale)

-All the cells Cells Often thought of as the smallest unit of a living organism, a cell is made up of many even smaller parts, each with its own function.
+All the cells Cells Cells are the basic building blocks of the body.
+All tissues and organs are made of billions of different cells.
 Human cells vary in size, but all are quite small.
-Even... read more in your body need oxygen to turn food into energy.
+Even the largest, a fertilized... read more in your body need oxygen to turn food into energy.
 The process of turning food into energy creates waste in the form of carbon dioxide, which must be released from your body.